 Area COVID-19 vaccination sites

-Truman Medical Centers/University Health: 7900 Lee’s Summit Road, Kansas City, and 2211 Charlotte St., Kansas City.
-Vaccinations are being given at both locations, Monday through Friday from 7 a.m. to 3:20 p.m.
+University Health: 7900 Lee’s Summit Road, Kansas City, and 2211 Charlotte St., Kansas City.
+Vaccinations are being given at both locations, Mondays through Fridays of from 7 a.m. to 3:20 p.m.
 You must make an appointment in order to receive the vaccination by calling 816-404-2273 or by visiting https://www.universityhealthkc.org/contact/#

 The state of Missouri has an online vaccine locator allowing you to register for vaccination and make your appointment at https://covidvaccine.mo.gov/navigator/

 The CDC provides a vaccine locator which lists many local pharmacies and stores providing the vaccine.
 Visit that locator at https://www.vaccines.gov/search/